 The schedule below is tentative and subject to change.
-A log of documented changes is available at the bottom of this page for any adjustments to the schedule.
+A log of documented changes is available at the bottom of the syllabus page on Carmen.

 Refer to the weekly modules for the most up to date material list.
 All materials, readings, and videos are available via the modules.